nawabk/nested-comments/README.md

 ## How to run in locals

+The app is about nested comments like **Hacker News** means a user can comment and comment can have many replies and it can go to any number of nesting.The app is built on **MERN** stack.

 1. git clone https://github.com/nawabk/nested-comments.git
 2. open the project in any editor
 3. open command prompt to the path of cloned project